immadisairaj/random_pick/README.md

 ## What this app does

-The application has two functions as of now.
+The application has the following functions as of now.

 1. Numbers - It takes in two integer values __min__ _(inclusive)_ and __max__ _(inclusive)_, then returns a picked random number from the range.
 2. List - It takes a list of items<sup>[1]</sup>, then returns a random item (picked) from the pool.
 The items inside the list can be (un)checked to include in the item pool.
+3. History - All the picks are stored in the device, with an option to delete them when not needed.

 <sup>[1]</sup>item: The item can be any string - a number, a name, a place, an animal, a thing, an object, etc.